taranek/my-js-playground/README.md

 # my-js-playground

-_I always wondered how live HTML+CSS+JS editors work, so I just built one by myself_
+_I always wondered how HTML+CSS+JS editors work, so I just built one by myself_

 ### Live demo